Loading...

 description of a velocity-time graph

 Solution: Recall that the direction of a motion is determined by the direction of its velocity.
-In a velocity-time graph, a negative velocity indicating a movement toward the negative $x$-axis and a positive value for velocity shows movement along the $+x$-axis.
+In a velocity-time graph, a negative velocity indicates movement toward the negative $x$-axis, while a positive velocity indicates movement along the $+x$-axis.

-$t=2\,{\rm s}$ is the instance when the graph enters into the negative values for velocity.
-Namely, at this moment the object stops and changes its direction toward the $-x$-direction.
+At $t=2\,{\rm s}$, the graph enters the negative values for velocity.
+At this moment, the object stops and changes its direction toward the $-x$-direction.
 Such moments are called turning points.

-During $2\,{\rm s}$ to $4\,{\rm s}$, the graph lies all the way in the negative velocity ranges.
-So, in this interval, the object is moving along the negative $x$-direction.
+The graph lies entirely in the negative velocity range during $2\,{\rm s}$ to $4\,{\rm s}$.
+Therefore, in this interval, the object is moving along the negative $x$-direction.

-Again, at $t=4\,{\rm s}$, the object enters into the positive values of velocity.
-So, this is another turning point.
+Again, at $t=4\,{\rm s}$, the object enters the positive values for velocity, marking another turning point.

-After that moment, the graph lies totally in the positive values of velocity.
-So, its motion is along the positive $x$-direction.
+After this moment, the graph lies entirely in the positive values of velocity, indicating that the object's motion is along the positive $x$-direction.

-In this example, we found out that the turning points of a velocity-time graph are when the graph stops $v=0$ and changes its direction.
+In this example, we see that the turning points of a velocity-time graph occur when the velocity is zero $v=0$, and the direction of motion changes.

 Example (3): Give a physical interpretation for a moving car having the following velocity vs. time graph.